cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/tokens.md

 ### Tokens list

-The widget displays the following information regarding each of the token:
+The widget displays the following information regarding each of the tokens:

 - **Token** - Value of the token, masked with the asterisks.
 - **Description** - More details about the token.